 Attacking the Laundry

 Laundry can have you completely overwhelmed especially if you have young children!
 Don’t let it!
-I’m going to tell you a secret, I enjoy doing laundry, Why?
-Because I keep it very simple.
-Stick with me and you will stop hating laundry too.
+I’m going to tell you a secret, I enjoy doing laundry,

 There is a certain laundry basket, I like to use that helps me to separate things out before I even get to the laundry room.
-This is my favorite hamper, but I also use simple ones for the kids room so I can haul them downstairs easily enough.
+This is my favorite hamper, but I also use simple ones for the kid’s room so I can haul them downstairs easily enough.

 - The first thing is to find every piece of dirty clothes in the entire house by going from room to room.
 Don’t forget about the towels and bathroom rugs.
 This can be a bit of fun for the toddlers, and it’s something they can easily do on their own